Australian Biological Resources Study

 The family Enoploteuthidae Pfeffer, 1900 is a diverse group of small to medium-sized (generally less than 150 mm mantle length (ML)), mesopelagic squid.
 The family was traditionally considered to comprise three subfamilies: Enoploteuthinae, Ancistrocheiriinae, and Pyroteuthinae, distinguished by the distribution of photophores on the body.
 The latter two subfamilies were elevated to familial rank by Clarke (1988).

 Worldwide about 40 species in four genera are recognised.
-Seven species, in three genera, have been reported from Australia.
+Eleven species, in three genera, have been reported from Australia.
 The first enoploteuthid recorded in Australian waters, Enoploteuthis galaxias, was described by Berry (1918) from material collected during the trawling investigations of the F.I.S.
 Endeavour in Bass Strait.
 Larvae of three additional species were described by Allan (1945) from the New South Wales coast, and Nesis (1979) provided an overview of the zoogeography of the common oceanic representatives of this family in the Australasian region (including those in Ancistrocheiriinae and Pyroteuthinae).
-Lu & Phillips (1985) provided the most recent Australian checklist.

 The numerous photophores externally on the mantle, arms and tentacles are conspicuous.
 These structures may provide concealment from potential predators through counter-illumination, i.e. the obliteration of the animal's silhouette through bioluminescence from below (Young 1977, 1983).